 Given the good order and project situation, we assume that revenue from security printing will remain stable despite the more intense competition.
 Global banknote production is growing by more than 3% per year and in the light of comprehensive market studies we see no reason to believe that there will be any slump in the medium term.
-The performance improvement project, which entails measures to optimise the product portfolio, structures and costs, has been implemented to stabilise and boost earnings potential and to strengthen our market and technological leadership in security printing business.
+The performance improvement Revenue target until 2021: annual organic growth rate of project, which entails measures to optimise the product portfolio, structures and costs, has been implemented to stabilise and boost earnings potential and to strengthen our market and technological leadership in security printing business.
 Whereas we are substantially expanding our product management and service activities, we are adjusting our headcount by pooling administration activities and utilising shared services from the holding company.